Irritable Bowel Syndrome Hypnotherapy

 Hypnotherapy can help calm the irritable bowel, get to the root of the stress and anxiety that have caused it and help people to get their confidence back whilst travelling.
 NICE approves of hypnotherapy as a treatment for IBS because it has proven that it can deal with the condition’s causes and symptoms.
 If, therefore, you’re looking for help then you’ve come to the right place.

-The exact causes of IBS are unknown.
-The structure of the bowel is normal in the majority of people with IBS, but there is a strong link between stress and IBS.
-What seems to happen with Irritable Bowel Syndrome is that the bowel becomes very sensitive and responds with irregular contractions or spasms to stimuli such as stress or simply eating a meal.
+The structure of the bowel is normal in the majority of people with IBS, but there is a strong link between anxiety, stress and IBS.
+What seems to happen with Irritable Bowel Syndrome is that the bowel becomes very sensitive and responds with irregular contractions or spasms to stimuli such as stress, anxiety or simply eating a meal.

 Symptoms vary between individuals, but the following are common symptoms of IBS: